MichaelGrupp/evo/README.md

 evo has some required dependencies that are ***automatically resolved*** during installation with pip.
 See the `pyproject.toml` file for all details.

-**PyQt5 (optional)**
+**PyQt6 (optional)**

-PyQt5 will give you the enhanced GUI for plot figures from the "*Qt5Agg*" matplotlib backend (otherwise: "*TkAgg*").
-If PyQt5 is already installed when installing this package, it will be used as a default (see `evo_config show`).
-To change the plot backend afterwards, run `evo_config set plot_backend Qt5Agg`.
+[PyQt6](https://pypi.org/project/PyQt6/) will give you the enhanced GUI for plot figures from the "*qtagg*" matplotlib backend (otherwise: "*TkAgg*").
+If PyQt6 is already installed when installing this package, it will be used as a default (see `evo_config show`).
+To change the plot backend afterwards, run `evo_config set plot_backend qtagg`.

-If you run into issues with installing tkinter, trying PyQt5 is a good idea.
+If you run into issues with installing tkinter, trying PyQt6 is a good idea.

 **ROS (optional)**